mary-lem/mary-lem/README.md

 ### About Me
 * 🚲 recently graduated from UC Davis with a B.S. in Computer Science
-* 🚀 software engineer at Bugcrowd interested in fullstack development
+* 🚀 junior software engineer at Bugcrowd
 * 💖 passionate about fullstack devlopment

 ### My Stats